aazahrou/aspirethemes.github.io/_docs/aspire-ghost.md

 * `partials/social-nav.hbs`
 * `partials/sidebar/widget-social.hbs`

-Ghost supports adding Facebook and Twitter profile URLs from the admin panel, go to **General > Social accounts** and add your URLs, and this will update the Facebook and Twitter URLs within the 3 locations mentioned above.
+Ghost supports adding Facebook and Twitter profile URLs from the admin panel, go to **General > Social accounts** and add your URLs, this will update the Facebook and Twitter URLs within the 3 locations mentioned above.

 ![social-accounts](/images/docs/ghost/shared/social-accounts.png)